draxxordev/Backlog/README.md

 # Backlog
 ### A Complete Task Queueing Library

-A comprehensive, enterprise-grade task queueing system for Roblox designed to handle complex asynchronous workflows with production-level reliability, monitoring, and performance.
+> A comprehensive, enterprise-grade task queueing system for Roblox designed to handle complex asynchronous workflows with production-level reliability, monitoring, understandable API, and performance.

 ## 📦 What You Get